 As you compare credit cards for international students, also review the cardholder benefits from the card issuer (e.g. Bank of America, Citi, and Capital One) and card network (e.g., Visa, Mastercard, American Express, or Discover).

-The benefits can vary depending on the credit card, even when you’re comparing two cards from the same card issuer or that are part of the same network, but they may include:
+The benefits can vary depending on the credit card, even when you’re comparing two cards from the same card issuer or that are part of the same network.

 Extended warranties on purchases you make with the card